OmarZeidan/nextjsboilerplate/README.md

 ## TODO

-- [ ] Setup Jest for testing
+- [x] Install Jest for testing
-- [ ] Add more components with Storybook and Jest
 - [x] Add Emotion theme as a context API
+- [ ] Add simple component for Storybook.
-- [ ] Update & publish
+- [ ] Snapshot test for a simple component